kakarda653/react-confirm-bootstrap/README.md

             return (
                 <Confirm
                     onConfirm={this.onConfirm}
-                    body="Are you sure you want to delete this?", confirmText="Confirm Delete",
+                    body="Are you sure you want to delete this?" confirmText="Confirm Delete"
                     title="Deleting Stuff">
                     <button>Delete Stuff</button>
                 </Confirm>